ISO 27001 Monitoring & Review Phase

 Assign responsibilities for monitoring activities to ensure consistency and accountability.

-Utilise automated tools for logging and analyzing security events, such as Security Information and Event Management (SIEM) systems.
+Utilise automated tools for logging and analysing security events, such as Security Information and Event Management (SIEM) systems.

 Incorporate manual data collection methods where automation is not feasible.
 This may include surveys, interviews, and physical inspections.